RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 can be immediately deployed online, registering the project in various indexing repositories and facilitating its discovery from the beginning.
-All metadata and settings are readily customizable via PyPackIT's configuration files, which form a unified control center enabling {term}`CCA` for the entire project infrastructure and development environment throughout the software life-cycle.
+All metadata and settings are readily customizable via PyPackIT's configuration files, which form a unified control center enabling Continuous Configuration Automation for the entire project infrastructure and development environment throughout the software life cycle.

 :::{image} /_media/figure/workflow_light.svg